dfelinto/blender-manual/manual/files/import_export/usd.rst

 - **Animating geometry**: Animating mesh and curve geometry is supported by adding a :doc:`Mesh Sequence Cache </modeling/modifiers/modify/mesh_sequence_cache>` modifier to the imported data.
-  Geometry attribute (`USD Primvar <https://graphics.pixar.com/usd/docs/USD-Glossary.html#USDGlossary-Primvar>`__) animation is currently supported only for mesh vertex colors and UVs.
+  Geometry attribute (`USD Primvar <https://graphics.pixar.com/usd/docs/USD-Glossary.html#USDGlossary-Primvar>`__) animation is currently supported only for Color Attributes and UVs.
   Note that USD file sequences (i.e. a unique file per frame) are not yet supported.